Adding the necessary to the extremely economical illumination

-So for less than $10, and in some cases less than $4, you can get a whole mess of different paper cover styles, and probably different LED colours.
+So for less than $10, and in some cases less than $4, you can get a whole mess of different paper cover styles, different mounting styles, and probably different LED colours.

 Any combination of the word "32 LED Bike Spoke Light" or similar will yield results.

 I would suspect that the PCB is identical, but I'd love to get some confirmation!
 I'd also love to get other people playing along at home - This product is neat and well worth the pocket change, even without a customisable add-on board.

 The different mounting styles are the most surprising part of this.
 That seems like a lot of engineering talent to develop these mounting brackets for what otherwise seems to be a copied style.
 Here is a selection: